smart-on-fhir/smart-on-fhir.github.io/tutorials/authorization/index.md

 ## Registering A Client

-To run this sample app against [our public sandbox server](https://fhir.smarthealthit.org), first you will need to decide two endpoint URLs for your app which will handle the launch and redirect requests.
+To run this sample app against [our public sandbox server](https://fhir.smarthealthit.org), first you will need to select two endpoint URLs for your app which will handle the launch and redirect requests.
 For this tutorial we decided to use `http://localhost:4000/simple-auth/launch.html` as our launch endpoint and `http://localhost:4000/simple-auth/index.html` as our redirect URL.
 You should configure a web server to handle these URLs (or the ones that you pick) by serving the two sample pages below.
 For prototyping, we're partial to [`http-server`](https://github.com/nodeapps/http-server) which you can launch via